 Communication between school and parents

 We aim to keep parents as informed as possible about events in school through our weekly newsletter, which is emailed out each Friday and available in the 'Newsletters' section of the website too.
-Below are further ways you will receive communication from the school and how you can get in touch if you would like to.
+You can also see Below are further ways you will receive communication from the school and how you can get in touch if you would like to.

 Our School Office is staffed between 8.3am – 3.30pm each day.
 If you call outside of these times your call may not be answered.
 If you child is absent you can leave a voicemail (option 1) or send an email to the office (not the class teacher), stating the reason for absence, which will be picked up in the morning (email@example.com).